miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 drafts, with more bugs worked out and more capabilities built in.

-As with research, most of what you try will fail, so much so that you will become suspicious when something *does* work on a first go (“It worked, so it must be wrong!”).
-Trying to create a near-final first draft can quickly paralyze you, or worse, prevent you from learning new things.
+As with research, most of what you try will fail, so much so that you will become suspicious when something new *does* work on a first go (“It worked, so it must be wrong!”).
+Trying to create a near-final first draft can quickly paralyze you, or worse: prevent you from learning new things.
 Think about what your input is, what you want your output to be, and then break down the steps from point A to point B into tiny pieces.
 Then try to tackle piece 1.
-If (when) your first approach fails, try a new approach.
+If your first approach fails, try a new approach.
 Start small, and start *somewhere*.

-There’s a saying in programming: “First make it functional, then make it fast”.
+There’s even a phrase in programming: “first make it functional, then make it fast”.
 Your code doesn’t have to be pretty or ultra-efficient, especially at first, it just has to do what you want it to.

 #### Know how to debug.